slatedocs/slate/source/includes/_reference.md

 ## Security

 We take the security of your code metrics extremely seriously.
 Keeping your data secure is fundamental to our business.
-Scout is nearing a decade storing critical metrics with our server monitoring product and those same fundamentals are applied here:
+Scout is nearing a decade storing critical metrics and those same fundamentals are applied here:

 * All data transmitted by our agent to our servers is sent as serialized JSON over SSL.
 * Our UI is only served under SSL.